Model car: Scale sizes

 The scales of toy and model cars vary according to historical precedent, market demand and the need for detail.
-Many 'in house' models of real car companies are made by professional modelers in full size, or at very large scales like 1:4, 1:5, 3:8, or 1:10 to portray adequate features and proportions.
+Professional modelers make many 'in house' models of real car companies in full size, or at very large scales like 1:4, 1:5, 3:8, or 1:10 to portray adequate features and proportions.
 For toys, many European pre-war cars and trucks were made to display with railroad layouts, making 1:87 (1 to 2 inches, or HO scale) or 1:43 (about 4 inches long, or O scale) common scales.
 Other companies made vehicles in variations around 1:40 to 1:50 scales.
-Some companies went smaller to appeal to the hands of smaller children (about 1:64 scale or about 3 inches), which improved profit margins in packaging more items per carton, and increasing profit per vehicle sold.
+Some companies went smaller to appeal to younger children (about 1:64 scale, or about 3 inches), which improved profit margins by packaging more items per carton and increasing profit per vehicle sold.
 Others moved to larger scales from 1:43 toward 1:40, 1:38 or 1:35.
 Later, popular scales went even larger.
-In the United States, 1:25 (6 to 7 inches) became the staple size for plastic promotional models, while European manufacturers went to 1:24 or 1:18 (about 9 inches long).
-The larger 1:12 scale was occasionally seen and more rarely, 1:10 or 1:8.
+In the United States, 1:25 (6 to 7 inches) became the staple size for plastic promotional models, while European manufacturers adopted 1:24 or 1:18 (about 9 inches long).
+The larger 1:12 scale was occasionally seen and, more rarely, 1:10 or 1:8.
 At the other extreme, some very tiny toys since the 1980s were fairly accurate down to about 1:120 (a little over an inch).